 All Pennsylvania property owners have a responsibility to keep lawful visitors reasonably safe from avoidable harm.
 Any owner or property manager who fails to maintain reasonably safe property conditions can bear liability for your damages.
 Recovering fair compensation from the negligent party can be difficult without assistance and advice from a qualified attorney.

-Our Lewisburg premises liability lawyers at Ostroff Injury Law can be a dependable ally throughout your case.
+Our Lewisburg premises liability lawyers at Ostroff Godshall Injury and Accident Lawyers can be a dependable ally throughout your case.
 Give us a call today to set up a free consultation.